p0n4o/DM_Project/README.md

 1) DM_Project_annotation.pdf —— annotation of the database describing the structure, functional relationships, tables (including ER and UML diagrams).
 2) Create.sql —— PostgresSQL script creating the tables that make up the database.
 3) Insert.sql —— PostgresSQL script filling tables.
-4) Select.sql —— PostgresSQL script with necessary selects.
+4) Select.sql —— PostgresSQL script with some selects.
 5) DOP.sql —— PostgresSQL script with triggers and functions:

 	functions: